Manishak798/Dive-to-Dev_Hacktoberfest23/README.md

 # Dive-to-Dev_Hacktoberfest23

-Dive into development with 'Dive to Dev' – your go-to open-source hub for sharing and collaborating on web dev and software projects during Hacktoberfest 2023.
+Dive into development with 'Dive to Dev' – your go-to open-source hub that is beginner-friendly, for sharing and collaborating on web dev and software projects during Hacktoberfest 2023.
 Join the coding wave now! 🚀Hacktoberfest 2023

 # Dive to Dev - Hacktoberfest 2023